SeeedDocument/Seeed-WiKi/docs/Grove-LCD_RGB_Backlight.md

 Upload the code again, woo, see the backlight turn to Red?
 Then why not try another color?
 Whatever you like.

+## Try it in JAVA!

+Check out this tutorial for the [Grove LCD RGB Backlight](https://github.com/oci-pronghorn/FogLight-Grove/blob/master/LCDRGB/README.md).
+Its part of the open source framework FogLight where  many of the [Grove Devices](https://github.com/oci-pronghorn/FogLight-Grove) are supported.
+It was designed for IoT applications and provides an integrated web server.

 ## Resources